- ABA Groups

 Supporting bar associations: The ABA Rule of Law Initiative (ABA ROLI) supported the establishment of Azerbaijan’s first women’s bar association, which now leads the way in creating solutions to the unique challenges facing female lawyers and provides a forum for women to lobby for their rights.
 In the Middle East and North Africa, ABA ROLI provided technical assistance to the Arab Women’s Legal Network, a non-governmental regional entity that facilitates the advancement of Arab women in the legal profession.
 ABA ROLI’s support included capacity building, training and curriculum development.
 In addition, ABA ROLI has supported the efforts of the Kuwait Bar Association to promote appointment of women to the judiciary.

 Career advancement programs: In the Middle East and North Africa, ABA ROLI partnered with the Arab Council for Judicial and Legal Studies to support an online forum on women and the judiciary.
 The two-week virtual conference attracted about 400 legal professionals.
 ABA ROLI also partnered with the Arab Women’s Legal Network and Jordan University to sponsor a professional mentoring program for women law students.
 Furthermore, ABA ROLI supported the development of 24 online courses to enhance judicial understanding of international gender equality principles and local family codes.
 The courses are offered by judicial institutes in Morocco, Bahrain and Jordan, and are required for judicial trainees in Algeria.
 In Morocco, ABA ROLI organized training and capacity building activities for more than 500 women legal professionals on the country’s family code and on women’s rights in Islam and relevant international standards.
 We also developed a database of more than 2,000 Moroccan women legal professionals.
 In Algeria, ABA ROLI implemented the Women’s Rights Advocacy Training for Young Women Lawyers, focusing on law practice management and advocacy for women’s equality.
-ABA ROLI has also established training programs aimed at the creation of professional networks for young Bahraini, Egyptian and Iranian female attorneys.
+ABA ROLI has also established training programs aimed at the creation of professional networks for young Bahraini and Egyptian female attorneys.
 In Kosovo, ABA ROLI supported the Women and Minorities’ Committee in implementing a women’s mentoring program, which provides targeted support for women at critical stages of their careers, encouraging them to become licensed attorneys and continue their legal careers.
 In addition, ABA ROLI developed a law firm modeling program to help newly licensed Kosovar women advocates establish private practices.